vandangogna/jdbc-sinkdriver/README.md

 ### General Instructions
 1. Download and build the code from <https://github.com/ibm-messaging/kafka-connect-jdbc-sink.git>.
 1. Get the JAR file from the step above and make it available via a public / private / local maven repository.
-If the Jar file is already available in a repo then the 1st step is not required.
-Add the JAR file to you local maven repository, see example below:
+If the jar file is already available in a repo then the 1st step is not required.
+(Optional) Add the JAR file to your local maven repository, see example below:
     ```
     mvn install:install-file -Dfile=<path_to_jar_/kafka-connect-jdbc-sink-0.0.1-SNAPSHOT-jar-with-dependencies.jar> -DgroupId=com.ibm.eventstreams.connect -DartifactId=kafka-connect-jdbc-sink -Dversion=<upate-version-0.0.1-SNAPSHOT>
     ```